reactual/apollo-engine-js/README.md

       "blacklist": ["tracing"],                 // Extensions to block from being served to clients, even if requested with "includeInResponse".
     }
   },

+  proxyStdoutStream: stream,   // Redirect the Proxy's standard output to this Writable stream.
+  proxyStderrStream: stream,   // Redirect the Proxy's standard error to this Writable stream.
+  "dumpTraffic": false,             // If true, HTTP requests and responses will be dumped to stdout.
+                                    // Should only be used if debugging an issue.
 }
 ```